ceccaroni1884368/HW3/README.md

    * `vocabulary.json`: vocabulary
    * `dataframe_format_intro_plot.json`: dataframe used in Search engine 2.1 and 2.2
    * `dataframe_format_all.json`: dataframe used in Search engine 3

+ * `requirement.txt`: file with all python library used